 The Secretary’s Honors Program for Attorneys (Honors Attorney Program) at DHS offers highly qualified individuals the unique opportunity to start their legal career by addressing some of the most critical and challenging issues facing our nation today.
 The broad mission of DHS offers Honors Attorneys experience in a variety of practice areas.
-These include, but are not limited to, litigation, administrative law, commercial law, procurement law, legislative and regulatory drafting, maritime law, immigration law, enforcement law, and national security law.
-Honors Attorneys can expect to be given a significant amount of responsibility early in their career, often handling highly visible or legally significant cases.
+These include national security law, immigration law, litigation, legislative and regulatory practice, international law, intellectual property, maritime safety and security, transportation security, border security, cybersecurity, fiscal and appropriations law, federal procurement, and environmental law.
+Honors Attorneys are given a significant amount of responsibility early in their career, often handling highly visible or legally significant cases.

 Honors Attorneys are hired for a two-year temporary term.
-During these two years, Honors Attorneys will participate in four six-month rotations, one of which will be at DHS headquarters in one of OGC’s nine headquarters law divisions: Immigration, General Law, Intelligence, Legal Counsel, Technology Programs, Regulatory Affairs, Ethics, Operations and Enforcement, and National Protection and Programs.
-Honors Attorneys also will have the opportunity to rotate into three of OGC’s component legal offices including FEMA, TSA, USCIS, USSS, USCG, CBP, TSA, ICE, USCIS, and USCG.1 All of the offices in which Honors Attorneys will serve during their two-year term are located in the Washington, D.C. metropolitan area.
+During these two years, Honors Attorneys will participate in four six-month rotations, at least one of which will be at DHS headquarters in one of OGC’s nine headquarters law divisions: Immigration, General Law, Intelligence, Legal Counsel, Technology Programs, Regulatory Affairs, Ethics, Operations and Enforcement, and National Protection and Programs.
+Honors Attorneys also will have the opportunity to rotate into three of OGC’s component legal offices in Washington, DC, including FEMA, TSA, USCIS, USSS, CBP, ICE, and USCG.
+All of the offices in which Honors Attorneys will serve during their two-year term are located in the Washington, D.C. metropolitan area.
 Rotational assignments are determined by Honors Attorney preferences and the funding and resource needs of the participating offices.

-Honors Attorneys participate in the OGC-wide Mentor Program and are matched with a senior attorney within OGC Headquarters through the Mentor Program.
-Honors Attorneys are also assigned a point of contact before they arrive at DHS, who will be a current or former Honors Attorney, and an informal mentor at each of their rotation locations.
-Additionally, Honors Attorneys will have access to a network of current and former DHS Honors Attorneys who obtained permanent employment with DHS.
+Honors Attorneys participate in the OGC-wide Mentor Program and are matched with a senior attorney through the Mentor Program.
+Honors Attorneys generally are also assigned an informal mentor at each of their rotation locations.
+Additionally, Honors Attorneys will have access to a network of current and former DHS Honors Attorneys, many of whom whom obtained permanent employment with DHS at the conclusion of the Honors Attorney Program.

 The Honors Attorney Program is the cornerstone for entry-level hiring within DHS OGC.
 Honors Attorneys will be eligible to apply for permanent positions after 18 months in the Program (under special circumstances, Honors Attorneys may be considered for permanent employment after one year).
 Although not guaranteed permanent placement, attorneys successfully completing the Honors Attorney Program frequently receive one or more offers of permanent employment from various DHS legal offices.